 - Comfortable shoes are a must.
 Break them in before you leave.
 Tennis shoes are not always the best option, especially in wet or rainy climates.

 - Leave space for what you buy or take an empty duffel bag with you.
 Remember to check your airline charges for checking a second bag on your way home to make sure you aren't surprised at the airport with additional luggage charges.

 - Electronics: you may need a voltage convertor and adapter.
-You can buy these at Walmart or Radio Shack.
+You can buy these at Walmart or any online retailers.
 Be sure to carry your electronics and chargers in your carry-on bag.
 Check the voltage and plugs of the country you're visiting here.